krikzz/MEGA-PRO/mcd-verificator/readme.txt

 Results valid only at NTSC systems.

 !!WARNING!!
 Data stored in bram and ram-cart will be lost, so backup it before use.

+Sources is kinda haotic and unsorted, but should be enough to track problems.
+Just uploads my "test lab" as is (: